 The reality is that you will get lots of empty clicks on your ads.
 We do not talk about fraudulent clicks from fake accounts and click farms (although, sadly, they still happen).
 What we mean here are clicks from genuine people that do not materialise in a qualified lead and, later on, a customer.

-- They clicked on the ad by mistake as they were scrolling down;
+- The ad was clicked by mistake as they were scrolling down;

 - They were curious to know what the ad is about;

-- They are not qualified as buyers for your products;
+- Those who clicked are not qualified as buyers for your products;

 Therefore, if you see a large discrepancy between the CTR (the number of clicks on your ads) and the conversion rate (the number of leads who take action) it is time to reconsider your Facebook™ ad strategy.